Skip to main content

 A student must successfully complete at least 66.67% of the total credits attempted.
 All attempted credits resulting in either an academic grade or administrative transcript notation may be included in the quantitative calculation.

-For example, a student who enrolled and attempted 18 credits in the semester must earn at least 12 credits in order to be making satisfactory academic progress.
+For example, a student who enrolled and attempted 18 credits in the semester must earn at least 12 credits to be making satisfactory academic progress.

 In general, coursework that is taken while in attendance at Wentworth Institute of Technology and applies to the student's academic program is taken into account when reviewing satisfactory academic progress (SAP).
 However, there are some exceptions.
 Please refer to the table below for a breakdown of how each type of course or credit is treated in the review.